Cuticle Oil Is Invaluable & 6 Other Tips I Learned From A Nail Dermatologist

 Glycolic acid is a fantastic nail exfoliant

-A few years ago, there was this trend on TikTok where people used glycolic acid toners to exfoliate their nails.
-Dr. Stern says this was partially good and partially misinformed.
-Clinical research studies have shown the benefit of glycolic acid in both pathological conditions and dry, discolored nails due to cosmetics, like nail polish."Nails are made of dead keratin cells, and so glycolic acid helps to smooth the nail plate," Dr. Stern explains.
+A few years ago, TikTokers were using glycolic acid toners to exfoliate their nails.
+Dr Stern says this was partially good and partially misinformed.
+Clinical research studies have shown the benefit of glycolic acid in both pathological conditions and dry, discoloured nails due to cosmetics like nail polish."Nails are made of dead keratin cells, and so glycolic acid helps to smooth the nail plate," Dr Stern explains.
 While a skincare toner with glycolic acid is a hack for nail exfoliation, it's not the best place to start.
-You want a glycolic acid formulated for the nails, Dr. Stern explains.
+You want a glycolic acid formulated for the nails, Dr Stern explains.
 A glycolic acid toner has been specifically developed for the skin, whereas a nail glycolic acid has been formulated for the keratin of the nails, so the concentration of ingredients matters.

-If you're looking for a glycolic acid nail exfoliant, try the Dr. Dana Glycolic Prep for Nails, it comes in a pen applicator, which is super easy to apply to the nails and dries down quickly.
+If you're looking for a glycolic acid nail exfoliant, try the Dr. Dana Nail Renewal System, which features the Glycolic Prep for Nails.
+It comes in a pen applicator, which is super easy to apply to the nails and dries down quickly.
 As with your skincare, you want to follow a nail exfoliation with immediate hydration.
 The Dr. Dana Deep Hydrating Formula is a great second-step formula.

 A diamond glass file > emery board